ASU-VDA-Lab/GreenFPGA/README.md

 -------------------------
 ```

-Below figure shows some results from paper for some sweeps and exploration for a DNN test case example.
+The variation in CFP for some parameter sweep exploration is shown for a DNN test case.

  <img src="images/dnn.png" alt="drawing" width="600"/>